 What Does a Good Wedding DJ Do?

-Before a good DJ plays the first song, they ask questions, and do a lot of listening.
+Before a good Wedding DJ plays the first song, they ask questions, and do lots of listening.

-The good DJ talks to them about music.
+The good Wedding DJ talks to the wedding client about music.
 Ninety five percent of the time the bride and groom give the DJ a virtual green light simply because they have a music conversation, and they know the DJ understands what they want.
-A good wedding DJ has a broad enough knowledge of music that the client feels comfortable in knowing that the DJ ‘gets it.’
+A good Wedding DJ has a broad enough knowledge of music that the client feels comfortable in knowing that the DJ ‘gets it.’
 Today, with music so readily available there is very little chance of not being able to find that special request.
 The wedding couple get to have whatever they want.

 And the DJ still hasn’t played that first song yet…

-When a good DJ arrives at the event they have their T’s crossed and their I’s dotted.
+When a good Wedding DJ arrives at the event they have their t’s crossed and their i’s dotted.
 They know all of the elements and details that are important to the bride and groom and what is expected to happen and when.
 The DJ then begins to coordinate with the caterer (Maitre’d or Captain) making sure to review the time line, with the photographer and videographer to make sure they are included in the communication loop.

 And then, as the guests begin to arrive, the good DJ plays the first song… and then the next, and then the next after that.